hackclub/hackclub/workshops/parallax_effect/README.md

 One of the most popular effects of the modern web experience is the **parallax effect**.
 We will be building basic-starter parallax effect
-You should have some beginner-intermediate knowledge about HTML, CSS and some javaScript.
+To understand this workshop you will need to be familiar with HTML, CSS and Javascript.

 We are going to make something like this